Björk: Political activity

 Björk's years in Kukl aligned her with the anarchist Crass Collective.
-While she has since been hesitant to be seen as an overtly political figure, and has said so on her website, she is supportive of numerous liberation movements, including independence for Kosovo.

-Declare Independence
+Independence movements

 She dedicated her song "Declare Independence" to Greenland and the Faroe Islands, which caused a minor controversy in the Faroes.
 After Björk twice dedicated "Declare Independence" to the people of Kosovo during a concert in Japan, her upcoming performance at Serbia's Exit Festival was cancelled, reportedly for safety concerns.

-In 2008, Björk created international controversy after she dedicated "Declare Independence" to the International Tibet Independence Movement during a Shanghai concert, chanting "Tibet!
-Tibet!" during the song.
-China's Ministry of Culture issued a denunciation through state news agency Xinhua, stating that Björk "broke Chinese law" and "hurt Chinese people's feelings" and pledged to further tighten control over foreign artists performing in China.
-A later statement accused Björk of "whipping up ethnic hatred."
-In 2014, Björk created a Facebook post dedicating the song to the people of Scotland as they neared the referendum on their independence.
-In October 2017, she posted a tweet dedicating the song to Catalonia on the occasion of the Catalan independence referendum.
+In 2008, Björk dedicated "Declare Independence" to the International Tibet Independence Movement in a Shanghai concert, chanting "Tibet!
+Tibet!" during the song, which led China's Ministry of Culture to issue a ban on her from performing in the country.
+In 2014, Björk posted on social media dedicating the song in support of the Yes vote in Scotland's referendum on their independence.
+In October 2017, she posted on social media dedicating the song to Catalonia on the occasion of the Catalan independence referendum.

+In January 2026, following proposals by United States President Donald Trump for the United States to annex Greenland, Björk called for Greenland's independence, stating: "the chance that my fellow greenlanders [sic] might go from one cruel coloniser to another is too brutal to even imagine."

 Palestine

 In November 2023, during the Gaza war, in which Israel has been accused of committing genocide against Palestinians, she posted to her social media accounts criticising the Israeli occupation of Palestine.
-In September 2025, Björk joined the "No Music For Genocide" boycott to geo-block her music from music streaming platforms in Israel in protest of the Gaza genocide.
+In September 2025, Björk joined the "No Music for Genocide" boycott to geo-block her music from music streaming platforms in Israel in protest of the Gaza genocide.

-In October 2025, Björk used her social media platforms to condemn Israel's seizure of a humanitarian flotilla and to demand the "safe return" of her friend, Icelandic musician Magga Stína, who she stated was "kidnapped" from the vessel Conscience in international waters.
+In October 2025, Björk used her social media platforms to condemn Israel's seizure of a humanitarian flotilla and to demand the "safe return" of her friend, Icelandic musician Magga Stína, who she stated was kidnapped from the vessel Conscience in international waters.
 Arguing that blocking food from civilians is illegal, she urged Iceland to pressure Israel and suspend business ties.